 Our job is to get you to the right place as efficiently as possible.
 Trust us because we can show you the way.

 Tip no. 9 Automate your bank accounts.
 This is the financially wise people’s key to managing their money.
-Automate your bank account to transfer money from your checking account to your saving account, to pay your bills, to your retirement funds, etc. By doing this, you will automatically know where your money is going every pay check, you’ll never acquire another late fee again and whatever money is left over you know is spending money.
+Automate your bank account to transfer money from your checking account to your saving account, to pay your bills, to your retirement funds, etc. By doing this, you will automatically know where your money is going every paycheck, you’ll never acquire another late fee again and whatever money is left over you know is spending money.
 You can automate your bank account via online or over the phone with your bank.
-Here are a couple notes:
+Here are a couple of notes:

-- Continue to keep track: make sure you keep track of how you’re spending that left over money to avoid over draft fees.
+- Continue to keep track: make sure you keep track of how you’re spending that leftover money to avoid overdraft fees.

 - Don’t steal from yourself: do not transfer the money back from your saving account to your checking if you run out of money.

 Here are some recommendations for keeping good financial records.
 You should consistently swap out the outdated records with the new records being sent to you this year (shred the outdated ones unless otherwise advised).
 Keep original files in a fireproof cabinet or insulated steal box with a lock for privacy.
-Copies could be held in a more accessible location, but make sure it’s just as secured.
+Copies could be held in a more accessible location, but make sure it’s just as secure.
 Wealth Tracker is an example of an online tool that Allgen gives its clients to keep electronic versions of statements in one accessible and secure place.
-Through Well Tracker we are also able to collaborate with other personal advisers such as Attorney’s, CPA’s, Estate Planner, etc. Examples of documentation that should be kept include: bill payment receipts, education records, family health records, income tax working papers, insurance policies, tax receipts (such as those received for charitable deduction), annual investment statements, etc. Last but not least, make sure a family member or a trusted friend knows where to find your records in case of an emergency.
+Through Well Tracker we are also able to collaborate with other personal advisers such as attorneys, CPAs, estate planners, etc. Examples of documentation that should be kept include: bill payment receipts, education records, family health records, income tax working papers, insurance policies, tax receipts (such as those received for charitable deduction), annual investment statements, etc. Last but not least, make sure a family member or a trusted friend knows where to find your records in case of an emergency.

 As we mentioned above, tax season is right around the corner so click here to read an article that provides a checklist of documentation you want to have together when going to see your accountant.